indoorequal/maplibre-gl-indoorequal/README.md

 It provides:

 -   a level control to change the level displayed on the map
--   a programatic API to change the level displayed
+-   a programatic API to list the levels available and set the level displayed
+-   customize options to style the layers and load your sprites

 [**See the demo**](https://indoorequal.github.io/mapbox-gl-indoorequal).